zenobio93/seat-docs/docs/installation/docker_installation.md

 sh <(curl -fsSL get.docker.com)
 ```

+If you are on Windows, download and install Docker Desktop from https://www.docker.com/products/docker-desktop.

 #### Docker-compose Download

-If you do not have `docker-compose`, install it now with the following command as `root`:
+If you do not have `docker-compose`, install it now with the following command as `root` (Docker Compose is included with Docker Desktop on Windows):

 ```bash
 # Downloads docker-compose